 There is no need for a diet to work against anyone, and reducing fat or calorie intake is certainly a valid approach, but without the healthy fats found in LipoSlim Revolution, getting 6-pack abs becomes a lot more difficult.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

 Most humans get their consumption of Conjugated Linoleic Acid (CLA) through butter.
 It is found mostly in meat and dairy products.

 - CLA is known for its body weight management properties which include reducing body fat, increasing lean muscle mass, and supporting efficient fat metabolism.

 - CLA is a slightly altered form of linoleic acid (LA), an omega-6 fatty acid important to human health.
-There have been some cancer-fighting properties found in studies.
+T

 - CLA is also a potent anti-oxidant and anti-catabolite, as well as a powerful immune enhancer.

 - Chen et al. (2012) discovered 12 weeks of CLA supplementation in overweight and obese subjects was able to reduce body weight and fat mass compared to placebo.